WrestleMania 23: Storylines

-WrestleMania 23 featured professional wrestling matches involving wrestlers from existing scripted feuds and storylines played out on WWE's television programs.
+WrestleMania 23 featured professional wrestling matches involving wrestlers from existing scripted feuds and storylines played out on WWE's television programs, Monday Night Raw, ECW on Sci-Fi and Friday Night SmackDown!, along with Raw's supplementary show Heat.
 Wrestlers portrayed faces (heroes) or heels (villains) as they followed a series of events that built tension and culminated in a match or a series of matches.

+Major feuds

-The main staged rivalry heading into WrestleMania 23 was between WWE Chairman Vince McMahon and future 45th President of the United States Donald Trump.
-On the January 8 edition of Raw, Trump faced off against his real-life rival, Rosie O'Donnell.
+The main staged rivalry heading into WrestleMania 23 was between promoter Vince McMahon and businessman Donald Trump.
+On the January 8 episode of Raw, Trump faced off against his real-life rival, Rosie O'Donnell.
 Trump won the contest, although local wrestlers portrayed Trump and O'Donnell.
-During McMahon's "Fan Appreciation Night" on the January 29 edition of Raw, Trump interrupted and dropped large sums of money into the arena.
-The following month, the two came up with a match for WrestleMania, where the stipulations for the match were that they each had to choose a representative to wrestle for them and the loser would have his head shaved bald.
+During McMahon's "Fan Appreciation Night" on the January 29 episode of Raw, Trump interrupted and dropped large sums of money into the arena.
+The following month, the two came up with a match for WrestleMania, where the stipulations for the match were that they each had to choose a representative to wrestle for them, and the loser would have his head shaved bald.
 This match was then billed as the "Battle of the Billionaires".
 McMahon picked Umaga as his representative, while Trump picked Bobby Lashley.
-After successfully defending his ECW World Championship against Hardcore Holly in a Steel Cage match, a match in which the ring is surrounded by a steel cage on an edition of ECW on Sci Fi, Lashley charged at the cage, slammed through it, and landed atop of Umaga, who was at ringside.
-On the March 5 edition of Raw, Steve Austin was appointed as special guest referee for the "Battle of the Billionaires" match at WrestleMania 23.
-On the March 26 edition of Raw, McMahon faced off against Lashley in a No Disqualification match.
+After successfully defending his ECW World Championship against Hardcore Holly in a Steel Cage match—a match in which the ring is surrounded by a steel cage—on an episode of ECW on Sci Fi, Lashley charged at the cage, slammed through it, and landed atop Umaga, who was at ringside.
+On the March 5 edition of Raw, "Stone Cold" Steve Austin was appointed as special guest referee for the "Battle of the Billionaires" match at WrestleMania 23.
+On the March 26 episode of Raw, McMahon faced off against Lashley in a No Disqualification match.
 In the match, several people interfered on McMahon's behalf, including Lance Cade and Trevor Murdoch, Chris Masters, Johnny Nitro, and Umaga.
 This interference allowed McMahon to win the bout.